notnapoleon/t1650-libreboot/README.md

 ## Future Potential

 It's theoretically possible to Libreboot this machine internally.
-I may try this out when I have the time and resources to, and if I can get it to work reliably.
+I may try this out when I have the time and resources to.
 So maybe one day, you can have a fast, librebooted desktop without needing to jump through a bunch of hurdles... maybe :)